 Include a Reply Envelope

-Consider including a reply envelope in your acknowledgment package without asking for another gift.
-It can act as a reminder that future donations are welcome.
-Oftentimes the donor will keep that reply envelope and use it at a later time.
+Consider including a reply envelope with your thank-you letter, without asking for another gift.
+This can act as a reminder that future donations are welcome.
+Oftentimes, the donor will keep that reply envelope and use it at a later time.

-An invitation to high-dollar or frequent donors to take a tour of your facilities is often appreciated and shows your transparency for the work you do.
+There are two things you should consider when thanking high-dollar donors.
+First, consider having the executive director or president send a personal handwritten note.
+Second, extend a written invitation for the donor to visit.
+An invitation to high-dollar or frequent donors to take a tour of your facilities is often appreciated and demonstrates your willingness to show others the work you do.